teshiron/teshinet/README.md

 TeshiNet is an AI for OpenTTD written and maintained by Teshiron.

-Change Log:

-# v5 #
+## v5.0 ##
 In development.
-Notes current through [r61](https://code.google.com/p/teshinet/source/detail?r=61).
+You can test this version by checking out branch v5.

   * Now uses API version 1.1.
   * Freight delivery now goes to towns as well as industries, allowing cargoes such as mail, goods, food, and water.
 Applies to both subsidies and random routes.